enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 .. index:: Envisage

-The foregoing sections have described those elements of the Tasks framework that belong to the PyFace project; as such, our imports have been from the ``pyface.tasks`` package.
+The foregoing sections have described those elements of the Tasks framework that belong to the Pyface project; as such, our imports have been from the ``pyface.tasks`` package.
 We now discuss how Tasks can be used in conjunction with Envisage to build extensible applications.
 Accordingly, our imports in this section will be from the ``envisage.ui.tasks``